KhaCongNguyen/ast_speed_test/README.md

 # Measure Execution Time of Audio Spectrogram Transformer Model
-This project is to measure the execution time of Audio Spectrogram Transformer (AST) model The source code of AST model can be found here https://github.com/YuanGongND/ast
+This project is to measure the execution time of Audio Spectrogram Transformer (AST) model on Amazon Web Services (AWS).

+The source code of AST model can be found here https://github.com/YuanGongND/ast